s2t2/Daily-Debrief-notification-service/README.md

 python app/send_notification.py
 ```

-### Continous Integration Testing
+### Continuous Integration Testing

-To enable continous integration to run on each updated commit you will need to navigate to https://travis-ci.com and go to the settings of your repository and configure each of these environment variables once more.
+To enable continuous integration to run on each updated commit you will need to navigate to https://travis-ci.com and go to the settings of your repository and configure each of these environment variables once more.